-- As soon as first autonomous prototypes become available, insurers will put significant pressure on drivers to adopt these vehicles.
+- As soon as the first autonomous prototypes become available, insurers will put significant pressure on drivers to adopt these vehicles.
 Initial emphasis will be placed on young drivers who are seen as disproportionately risky traffic participants.

-There are still some obstacles to be overcome on the road to the next-generation of mass mobility provided by autonomous vehicles.
+There are still some obstacles to be overcome on the road to the next generation of mass mobility provided by autonomous vehicles.
 Arguably the biggest problem remains the availability of cheap energy.
-Without it, individual mobility in general will continue to suffer from a lack of acceptance.
+Without it, individual mobility, in general, will continue to suffer from a lack of acceptance.
 It is, however, likely that new energy sources will soon replace the far more expensive and/or environmentally unfriendly power plants.
 A global boom of autonomous cars will follow.

 - Commuting will become more acceptable even though new and improved remote working technologies will already be in use.
 Drivers will profit from more productive time available during the driving time.
 Cars will become a “second office” for many.

 - The regular driver’s license will become dispensable (an “off-road driving license” will be all the rage).